 Because the traffic from AP to station has experienced network jitter, it can be modelled the same way as the traffic model of video streaming.

-For the traffic sent from Station to AP, since the traffic has not experienced network jitter, it is a periodic traffic generation as the first two steps described in video streaming.
+For traffic sent from Station to AP, since the traffic has not experienced network jitter, it is a periodic traffic generation as the first two steps described in video streaming.

 Video traffic generation